 While Master of the Music at St. Alban’s Cathedral, from which he retired in 1978 after 21 years’ service, he raised the standard of the Choir to be comparable with the best Cathedral and Collegiate choirs in the UK.
 Peter also initiated the famous “Choir Camp” at Luccombe and in 1958 he brought together many parish church choirs from Herts and Beds for the first Biennial Diocesan Choirs’ Festival.

 In 1963, Peter founded the International Organ Festival and was Artistic Director until 1978.
-He has been President ever since.
-Peter Hurford’s recital career spans 41 years and he is one of the most recorded instrumentalists of the past twenty years.
+He had been President ever since.
+Peter Hurford’s recital career spanned 41 years and he was one of the most recorded instrumentalists of the past twenty years.
 As a freelance organist from 1978 until 1998 he became particularly well known for his interpretation of Bach’s complete organ music and in 1988 he published his book ‘Making music on the organ’.

 In 1997 his career culminated with 15 concerts of Bach Organ Works at the 50th Edinburgh Festival.

-In 1984 Peter Hurford was honoured with the O.B.E. and in November 2007 he was conferred with an Honorary Doctorate from the University of Herts., his third.
+In 1984, Peter was honoured with the O.B.E. and in November 2007 he was conferred with an Honorary Doctorate from the University of Herts., his third.